-The butler followed his master into his chambers, detailing where the guests had been settled.
-According to his servant, Marrok’s wife and the housekeeper were of like mind and were mutually satisfied with their discussions on how to feed and employ the women and children in the coming days.
+Hastings followed his master into his chambers, detailing where the guests had been settled.
+According to his servant, the Lady Tala and the housekeeper were of like mind and everyone thus far was satisfied with the arrangements.

-The Count was not surprised.
-The lady Tala was a sensible woman and experienced with managing several households.
-He was not surprised to hear how the supplies had already been stacked and stored, or that the women had managed to come to an agreement about how the morning meal would be handled.
+The Count nodded.
+Marrok’s wife was a sensible woman and experienced with managing several households.
+He was not surprised to hear how the supplies had already been stacked and stored or that the women had managed to come to an agreement about how the morning meal would be handled.
 “I noticed that most of the families elected the old wing for their temporary residence.
 Surely the families might like some of the larger apartments on this side of the house.”

-“We tried sir, but it is warmer and close to the kitchens.
+“We tried sir, but it is warmer and closer to the kitchens.
 They would not have it.
 Lady Tala’s advice was to conserve fuel for now and leave the finer rooms for those who come later.
-She said that the others might expect that deference paid to them.”
+She said that the others might expect that deference be paid to them.”

 “That is all right,” Wolfram assured his servant.
 “She has said nothing so far that suggests a lack of sense.
 She is generous and wise to think of such things.
 But we must clear out the rooms on this floor as well as downstairs.”

-Indeed, Tala was a model clan wife, predictable and efficient.
+Indeed, Tala was a model wife, running things with efficiency and dependence.
 How easy it would have been if he had been betrothed to someone like her, as opposed to Selva.
 “Yes.
 See to it that all rooms are cleared out.”